ppinklesh/Stantech/README.md

 ### Usage

-- Navigate to `/summary-report-csv/` to download the CSV summary report.
+- Navigate to `/summary_report_csv/` to download the CSV summary report.
+- Navigate to `/summary_report/` to display summary report.
 - Use `/signup/` and `/login/` endpoints for user registration and authentication.

-### Deployment

-- For production deployment, configure settings (`DEBUG = False`, secret keys) and deploy using appropriate server environments (e.g., Gunicorn, Nginx).

----

-This README.md file provides a comprehensive guide for setting up, configuring, and using your Django project for e-commerce data analysis and reporting.
-Customize the instructions and details based on your specific project requirements and deployment environment.